MicrosoftDocs/architecture-center/docs/example-scenario/iot/monitor-and-manage-loop.md

 - Produce supervisory commands back to devices for conditions that need to be corrected.
 - Compute dependent device states and provide event feeds for external systems.
 - Primarily integrate with devices and enterprise systems over HTTP, MQTT, and AMQP network protocols.
 - May have cycle times of a few seconds, depending on the IoT scenario.
-Network jitter can occur when using time-insensitive network protocols like MQTT, HTTP, and AMQP.
+Network packet delay variance or *jitter* can occur when using time-insensitive network protocols like MQTT, HTTP, and AMQP.

 ## Components